Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-email-validation.md

 const response = document.getElementById('response');
 ```

-Awesome, very basic CSS selectors, but enough for this excercise.
+Fantastic, very basic CSS selectors, but enough for this exercise.

 Now we want to add a click listener to the button element.